jhallen/futurenet/readme.md

     NETC out

-The netlist looks like this:
+The netlist looks like this (which looks extremely like the Xilinx .XNX netlist format):

 ~~~~
 NETLIST,2